Influencer Partnerships in Japan: A Complete Guide [Updated for 2025]

 What is the difference between Mega, Macro, Micro, and Nano influencers in Japan?

-• Nano Influencers: They have fewer than 10,000 followers, offer the most authentic interactions and are perfect for localized and niche campaigns.
+Nano influencers: Less than 10,000 followers, providing ultra-authentic content for hyperlocal or niche campaigns.
+Also consider LINE creators and livestreamers for audience depth over breadth.
+10,000 followers, offer the most authentic interactions and are perfect for localised and niche campaigns.

 Ready to learn how to launch, integrate and scale your business in Japan?